And once you do… then what?

 “I am the bright sun that energizes you to be you, no apologies.”
 Hmmm… not quite a punch in the face.

 It still wasn’t perfect.
 Then, as I was preparing a presentation on preventing entrepreneur burnout, I was watching this clip from the Steve Jobs movie when my partner suggested I back up a point as something had clicked for him that he thought would click for me.
 I couldn’t stop watching it.
 I identified with the clip so much.
 It is everything I want to bring to the world, and everything I want to inspire others to bring forward.
 Hearing this, combined with my shaman Doreen Mary Bray telling me I was “a fresh burst of realized uniqueness”, I knew, without a doubt, I had it!

 And so, drumroll please……

-“I am the misfit that energizes you to be you, no apologies.”
+“I am a fresh burst of uniqueness that energizes you to be bravely and unapologetically you.”

 That feels so incredible to write down and even better to say out loud!
 It’s so totally me!